Odakyu 20000 series RSE

-The Odakyu 20000 series RSE (小田急20000形, Odakyū 20000-gata) (Resort Super Express) is an electric multiple unit (EMU) train type operated between 1991 and March 2012 by the private railway operator Odakyu Electric Railway on Asagiri limited express services in Japan.
+The Odakyu 20000 series RSE (小田急20000形, Odakyū 20000-gata) (Resort Super Express) was an electric multiple unit (EMU) train type operated between 1991 and March 2012 by the private railway operator Odakyu Electric Railway on Asagiri limited express services in Japan.

 Operations

 Up until 16 March 2012, the 20000 series RSE operated mainly between Odakyu's Shinjuku terminus in Tokyo and JR Central's Numazu Station on the Gotemba Line.
 On weekends, some trains operated between Shinjuku Station and Hakone-Yumoto Station.

 Formations

-The two 7-car sets are formed as follows, with car 1 at the Odawara and Numazu end.
+The two 7-car sets were formed as follows, with car 1 at the Odawara and Numazu end.

-Cars 1, 2, 6, and 7 each have one scissors type pantograph.
+Cars 1, 2, 6, and 7 each had one scissors type pantograph.

 Interior

-Standard-class seating is arranged 2+2 abreast with a seat pitch of 1000 mm.
-The "Super seating" on the upper decks of cars 3 and 4 is arranged 2+1 abreast with a seat pitch of 1100 mm.
-All passenger saloons are designated no-smoking. cars 2 and 6 are equipped with toilets.
+Standard-class seating was arranged 2+2 abreast with a seat pitch of 1000 mm.
+The "Super seating" on the upper decks of cars 3 and 4 was arranged 2+1 abreast with a seat pitch of 1100 mm.
+All passenger saloons were designated no-smoking. cars 2 and 6 were equipped with toilets.